logto-io/docs/docs/docs/recipes/protect-your-api/README.md

 <br />

 :::caution
-The API Identifier is unique and used as the SSO of resource indicator for Logto. **NOT** editable once created.
+The API Identifier is unique and used as the single source of truth of resource indicator for Logto. **NOT** editable once created.
 Be careful when you create it.
 :::

 The new API will show up on the list once created.
 You may manage or delete it on the API details page by clicking on the entity row.